gsamokovarov/web-console/README.markdown

 ### config.web_console.template_paths

-If you wanna style the console yourself, you can place `style.css` at a directory pointed by `config.web_console.template_paths`:
+If you want to style the console yourself, you can place `style.css` at a directory pointed by `config.web_console.template_paths`:

 ```ruby